sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ### CHIP-CHOR-SCAR

-CHORseq pipeline aligns reads in .fastq.gz to a specified reference genome, using dm6 as spike-in genome.This pipeline is used to align reads for CHIP and CHOR assays.
+CHORseq pipeline aligns reads in .fastq.gz to a specified reference genome, using dm6 as the spike-in genome.This pipeline is used to align reads for CHIP and CHOR assays.
 This pipeline can handle UMIs.

 - Inputs: .fastq files, a reference genome
 - Options: single-end, paired-end, with and without spike-in